operasoftware/devopera/articles/_posts/2015-02-24-web-notifications-pubnub.md

 # Connecting users using PubNub Data Stream

-Once the user has granted permission, the next interaction you expect from the user is that she/he enters a name in order to get started.
+Once the user has granted permission, the next interaction you expect is that they enter a name in order to get started.

 	<input type="text" placeholder="Type your name to start" autofocus>

-When the user enters a name , then hits the return key (we’re listening for a keyup event with a `keyCode === 13`), we send the username to the PubNub stream to register the user.
+When the user enters a name, then hits the return key (we’re listening for a keyup event with a `keyCode === 13`), we send the username to the PubNub stream to register the user.

 	document.querySelector('[type="text"]').addEventListener('keyup', function(event) {
 		if (event.keyCode !== 13) return;